The Mount Batur sunrise trek in Bali, Indonesia is a rewarding and magical way to start the day. Plus, sunrises in Bali don’t get better than this!

 At a whopping 5 ft 1, I’m not blessed with the tall gene, and at times I found the leg extension really difficult with the route being so steep.

 Every now and then I twisted around to see a beautiful deep orange glow starting to form behind Mount Agung (another volcano nearby).
-Below was Lake Batur, which was shimmering lightly.
+There was also a lovely light shimmer across Lake Batur.

 I knew that if I could make it to the summit, this sunrise was going to be really special.

 With each step I became more and more breathless.
-My face reddened until it was a bright shade of beetroot (thank god it was still dark!)
+My face reddened until it was a bright shade of beetroot (thank god it was still dark and no one could see me!)

 ‘This is much harder than I expected,’ I thought, legs turning to jelly.
-The group split into sub-groups on the ascent, some wanting to race up while others took a gentler pace.
+The group split into sub-groups on the ascent, some wanting to race up while others took a gentler pace, less bothered about making it for sunrise.

 It became a battle of mind over matter.
 My body was struggling and wanted to give up, but my mind was going all the way.